FarronF/limerick-council-meetings/meetings/2020/11/16-Monthly Meeting of Metropolitan District of Limerick/Minutes  - Monthly Meeting of Metropolitan District of Limerick - 19th October 2020.md

 Park side of the Childers’ Road, situating a bus stop on the opposite side would not

-currently be practical on safety grounds.---
+currently be practical on safety grounds.
+---
 5

 Bus Éireann has indicated that at present an additional bus stop is not warranted at